magickw/WeatherDashboard/README.md

  This step is relatively simple.
 After completion of html codes, I was thinking of adding unsplash.com's photos as webpage background images, so that the users can see the photo of the city they just searched.
 As of 1/11/2022, I haven't received any approval notification for my APIkey application.
 However, I still added its radom city photo feed to the webpage as its background image.<br>

 * Step 2.
 Work on the javascript file.<br>
-  On the javascript file, at first I declares a series of variables.
-Add event listeners to the Search and Clear button.<br>
+  On the javascript file, at first I declares a series of variables, including the city search input, city name element, current date, weather icon, temperature, humidity and uv-index.
+In the beginning, I didn't read the requirements carefully, so I used native javascript to write the codes, but two days later, I realized it wasn't efficient and not met the requirements, so Istarted over from scratch.
+Add event listeners to the Search and Clear button.
+When the user doesn't enter anthing, they will receive a window alert, otherwise the getweather function will run and the search input will be pushed to the search history <br>
 * Step 3.
 Sign up an account with openweather.org and get the APIs weather, forcast and icons. <br>
  This step is important.
 In this project, we need to use api to fetch data from the third-pay website.
 When the user searches, they will see the weather conditions of the searched city, including temperature, humidity, wind speed and UV index.
 UV index should be color-coded in order to show if it's favorable or not.<br>